coolbeans201/GreatTechBlogPosts/README.md

 [Scaling Out](https://engineering.fb.com/2008/08/20/core-data/scaling-out/) - An earlier post before FB was the FB we know today, but still a good lesson to be learned

+### Funding Circle

+[How we manage documentation at Funding Circle for our Data Platform](https://medium.com/funding-circle/how-we-manage-documentation-at-funding-circle-for-our-data-platform-960a422b9b2e) - A great guide on properly handling documentation

 ### Future Processing

 [Data science and data analytics – know the difference](https://www.future-processing.com/blog/data-science-and-data-analytics-know-the-difference/) - These terms sometimes are used interchangeably but have their differences, so it's important to distinguish them